Daylily-Informatics/UltraQC/docs/source/docs/dev/backend.rst

 Database
 --------

-MegaQC uses `SQLAlchemy`_ to handle database access, which means it can integrate with any SQL database that it supports.
+UltraQC uses `SQLAlchemy`_ to handle database access, which means it can integrate with any SQL database that it supports.
 For development this will likely be SQLite.